Top 10 Evidence Based Foot Drop Strategies

 When there is little or no movement present in the arm early after a neurological injury such as Stroke, it can lead to the arm being ignored.

 Focus often shifts to the leg to work on transferring or walking.
 How can you do exercises when there is no movement?
-You might therefore get taught positioning, or advised to rest it carefully on a pillow.
+You might get taught positioning, or advised to rest it carefully on a pillow.
 You may even get provided with a splint to stop it tightening over time.

 How can input or stimulation be given when there is little or no movement?